 Parents need to keep me informed of schedule changes so I can plan accordingly.
 I will close for the day without notice to parents if no children are scheduled for that day.

-I am not available to accept payments, schedule changes, texts or calls after 5:30pm on Friday (last PU at the moment); unless it's a TEXT stating your child is ill and will not be in attendance Monday morning, I will not respond to any form of contact until after 6:00am Monday morning at this time.
+I am not available to accept payment, last minute schedule changes, texts or calls after 6pm on Friday unless it's a TEXT stating your child is ill and will not be in attendance on their next scheduled day.
+I will not respond to any form of contact (except illness) until 7am Monday morning at this time.

 I don't mind or charge for OCCASIONAL lateness for pick ups due to verifiable traffic accidents or extreme weather if you call or text me, however don't assume it's OK to pick up late just because you forgot to tell me you were still sitting at a Dr's appointment or decided 10 minutes past pick up time to tell me you are still 30 minutes away in traffic, decided to go to the store last minute or are working unplanned OT; Late fees are assessed based on the time MY Digital phone shows; Fees are $10 for every 10 minutes (or part of) that you are late picking up.
 Excessive late pick ups may result in termination of care.